NikolaiToonder/nikolai-website/content/contact/_index.md

 ---
 I check my personal mail everyday at: nikolaitoonder@gmail.com

-No need to send me a mail though, you can easily find me on X: https://x.com/homyie1
+You can also find me on twitter: https://x.com/homyie1